Quality assurance

 Improving education – results

-In the 2020/21 school year the focus for curriculum development was the development of a curriculum which is authentic and incorporates our student competencies integrating all subjects into a design thinking process. to improve the quality of education.
+In recent years the focus for curriculum development was the development of a curriculum which is authentic and incorporates our student competencies integrating all subjects into a design thinking process. to improve the quality of education.

 This included: